Olivier-Boudeville/Ceylan-LEEC/README.md

   The overall process is [explained here](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html#rfc.section.4).

+  The LEEC agent gets in touch with the Let's Encrypt ACME server, authenticates itself (through a RSA key that it generated, nonces, etc.) and, based on the obtained URI directory, triggers the relevant operations on the ACME server, relying on a simple FSM (*Finite State Machine*) for that.

-  During the certification process, the letsencrypt server returns challenge(s) and then tries to query a corresponding challenge file from the domain name asked to be certified.
+  During the certification process, the ACME server returns challenge(s) and then tries to query a corresponding challenge answer through a file that it is to obtain from the domain name for which a certificate is requested (typically the ACME server attempts to download such a file from a webserver running on the domain of interest).

-  So LEEC generates and writes such a challenge file under `/path/to/webroot` directory.
+  So LEEC (for `http-01` challenges), generates and writes such a challenge file under `/path/to/webroot` directory.

   Finally, keys and certificates are written in the `/path/to/certs` directory.

 ## Escript

-**bin/eletsencrypt** escript allows certificates management without any lines of Erlang.
+The `bin/eletsencrypt` Escript allows the management of certificates directly from the UNIX command-line.

-Configuration is defined in etc/eletsencrypt.yml.
-To be run only from the root of the repository (i.e. as bin/eletsencrypt).
+Its configuration is defined in `etc/eletsencrypt.yml`.
+It shall be run only from the root of the repository (i.e. as `bin/eletsencrypt`).

 Options:
  * **-h|--help**: show help